One-loop divergences of quantum gravity coupled with scalar electrodynamics

-In this section, counter-Lagrangian is reduced by applying equation of motion.
+But we use the equation of motion and already known result rather than lengthy calculation.
 The equation of motion is obtained by requiring that the action is stationary with respect to variations.
-With (\ref{eom}), the equation of motion for each the quantum fields $h_{\mu\nu},a_\mu,\varphi$ are
+Then the equation of motion for each the quantum fields $h_{\mu\nu},a_\mu,\varphi$ are